 Miao Yu

-I am a fourth-year Ph.D. candidate in Information Systems at the Faculty of Business and Economics (IIM), The University of Hong Kong.
+I am a fifth-year Ph.D. candidate in Information Systems at the Faculty of Business and Economics (IIM), The University of Hong Kong.
 My advisor is Prof. Hailiang Chen.

 news